 The Jacobs/Jones African-American Literary Prize honors Harriet Jacobs and Thomas Jones, two pioneering African-American writers from North Carolina, and seeks to convey the rich and varied existence of Black North Carolinians.
 The contest is administered by the Creative Writing Program at UNC-Chapel Hill.
 The winner receives $1,000 and possible publication of the winning entry in The Carolina Quarterly.

 The Rose Post Creative Nonfiction Competition encourages the creation of lasting nonfiction that is outside the realm of conventional journalism and has relevance to North Carolinians.
 Subjects may include traditional categories such as reviews, travel articles, profiles or interviews, place/history pieces, or culture criticism.
 The first-, second-, and third-place winners will receive $1,000, $300, and $200 respectively.
 The winning entry will be considered for publication by Ecotone.

 Honors internationally celebrated North Carolina novelist, Thomas Wolfe.
 The winner receives $1,000 and possible publication in The Thomas Wolfe Review.

 The Randall Jarrell Poetry Competition awards the winner publication in storySouth and $200.

 Submissions accepted: May 1 – June 30

 The Sally Buckner Emerging Writers’ Fellowship awards a $500 fellowship to an emerging North Carolina writer between the ages 21-35 whose work shows promise of excellence and of a commitment to a literary career.
-Each year, the fellowship will go to a writer working primarily in a designated genre (poetry, fiction, creative nonfiction, or drama (stage and screen)), with the genres rotating on a four-year cycle.
-The 2021 Buckner Fellowship will support an emerging writer of creative nonfiction or fiction.
+Each year, the fellowship will go to a writer working primarily in a designated genre (poetry, prose, or drama/graphic), with the genres rotating on a three-year cycle.
+The 2023 Buckner Fellowship will support an emerging poet.